wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 4.1 =
+Changed single selection of a category to multiple categories

 = 4.0 =
 Added options: sticky posts, current post, category filter; revised code